World’s End estate

 Free fun and food during the holidays

 Why not make your child’s holidays fun by exploring exciting new activities for them?
-With the Holiday Activities and Food Programme (HAF), your child could be eligible for school holidays full of free activities
+With the Holiday Activities and Food Programme (HAF), your child could be eligible for school holidays full of free activities with food.

 Funded places are reserved for children eligible for free school meals.
 Browse the Our City website today for countless sport, music, dance, arts, cooking, crafts and adventure activities all taking place during the holidays.

-Visit ourcity.org.uk for more information.
+Visit ourcity.org.uk/haf-programme for more information.

 As well as numerous holiday clubs and courses, there are a selected list of services in the World’s End area for children and young people.
-Information about additional activities for children and young people can be found on the family information hub
+Information about additional activities for children and young people can be found on the Family Information Hub.

 Early help and family hubs